Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 ### Transparency and refraction
 At the intersection with a transparent object, we must compute the refracted vector with respect to the refraction index of the object and the reflected one.
 Then we trace both rays and then weighted the two obtained color by Fresnel coefficient (which gives the weight of the reflected ray) and multiply them by the object color.
 The refraction indexes used are the real ones.

-Fresnel coefficient is computed using the Schlick's approximation which is computationally more efficient than the real formula and gives really good results in computer graphics field.
+Fresnel coefficient is computed using the Schlick's approximation which is computationally more efficient than the real formula and gives really good results in the computer graphics field.

 ### Mirror
 For the perfect mirror the color returned is simply the trace of the reflected ray (we chose that a mirror has no color).